KumarRohit1423/event-management/README.md

 # Event Management Website

 This project is an Event Management Website built using [Next.js](https://nextjs.org/).
-It allows organizers to create events and users to register for the events..
+It allows organizers to create events and users to register for the events.

 ## Features